NHS England: Information technology

 The organisation was reported to be developing a strategy to support the use of personal health records in June 2015.
 This, it is hoped, could achieve up to £3.4 billion in annual efficiency savings by 2020.
 In April 2016 it published an index of digital maturity, where each of the 239 NHS trusts assessed its own "readiness", "capabilities" and "enabling infrastructure".

-In 2018 the NHS app was unveiled, with public backing from Matt Hancock, who presented it as the key to a radical overhaul of NHS technology.
+In 2018, the NHS app was unveiled, with public backing from Matt Hancock, who presented it as the key to a radical overhaul of NHS technology.

-The NHS Long Term Plan set a target for all secondary care providers to move to digital records by 2024, which "will cover clinical and operational processes across all settings, locations and departments and be based on robust, modern IT infrastructure services for hosting, storage, networks and cyber security.”
+The NHS Long Term Plan set a target for all secondary care providers to move to digital records by 2024, which "will cover clinical and operational processes across all settings, locations and departments and be based on robust, modern IT infrastructure services for hosting, storage, networks and cyber security."

+In 2020, the NHS awarded an emergency contract to Palantir Technologies for the creation of a Covid Data Store system for a statutory fee of £1.
+Palantir then won a £23.5 million contract with the NHS to continue with its work in December 2020.
+Palantir's involvement with the NHS was subject to criticism from civil liberties groups, including Open Democracy.

+In 2023, the NHS began a procurement process for a Federated Data Platform (FDP).
+An FDP would enable every hospital trust and integrated care system (ICS) to have their own platform through which they could connect and share information between them where helpful.
+The FDP would build on the work done with the Covid Data Store .The contract to provide the FDP would be worth up to £480 million.
+Palantir are widely thought to be the frontrunners to win.
+This has prompted further criticism from civil liberties groups.